 Grants are awarded on a rolling basis after students have filled out the Interim Grant Application.
 The application deadline is the end of October, but late applications may still be considered.

-Some named scholarships are available for students traveling off-campus for interim.
+The following named scholarships are available for students traveling off-campus for interim.
 The amount of these scholarships varies.
-Check with financial aid to find out more.
+All of these scholarships are in Academic Works and are to be applied for there.
+Applications for these scholarships are due September 30.

 Please check here for the forms for the Off-Campus Interim Grant and the Off-Campus Interim Scholarship.
 The forms you will need are typically available at some time in September preceding the interim.